|

 Nature and Purpose of the Test

-To determine the effect of Adjuvant upon various varieties of macademia seedlings in the measurement of their Brix content.
+To determine the effect of Adjuvant upon various varieties of Macadamia seedlings in the measurement of their Brix content.

 Procedure